moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects from the group sequence and object sequence described above.

 If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code TBD.
+A publisher MUST NOT send objects from outside the requested start and end.

 ### Examples